CenturyLinkCloud/PublicKB/Servers/exporting-a-vm-to-an-ovf-from-vmware-workstation-for-import-into-the-centurylink-cloud.md

 </li>
 <li><p>Upload the archive to the provided FTP location for import.</p>

-<p>Additionally, the same procedure can be performed with <a href="http://www.vmware.com/support/developer/ovf/" target="_blank">OVF Tool</a>.
+<p>Additionally, the same procedure can be performed with <a href="http://www.vmware.com/support/developer/ovf/">OVF Tool</a>.
 Once the OVF tool is downloaded, launch a command prompt or terminal window in the appropriate location.
 While
   the OVF tool can perform advanced configuration commands, the simplest operation is:</p>
 <pre> ovftool &lt;source&gt; &lt;destination&gt;</pre>
 </li>